Michael Flatley's Lord of the Dance opens at Radio City Music Hall News York.

 Think about it fifty people that all put their feet in the same place at the same time for like an hour and half.
 You know it is kind of a thrill.
 I am really excited about it.

 In a nearby hotel Michael Flatley's parents are presented with a crystal decanter from John Fitzpatrick.
-The Flatley's tell Colm Connolly that they think Michael's talent probably came from his grandmother Elizabeth.
+The Flatley's say Michael's talent probably came from his grandmother Elizabeth.

 Chicago leprechaun who had opened up a new world for dance.